 Each semester, the Arrighi Center offers a General Seminar for graduate students and faculty.
 The theme for the General Seminar for the 2016-17 academic year is Practical Ethics: Pedagogy and the Capitalist University.

-For the past two academic years (2012-2013 and 2013-2014) the General Seminar has been run in conjunction with the Mellon Foundation funded Sawyer Seminar on “Capitalism in the 21st Century” co-organized by Professor Beverly J. Silver from the Department of Sociology and Professor Christopher Nealon from the Department of English, with the participation of graduate students from across the social sciences and humanities.
+In 2012-2013 and 2013-2014 academic years, the General Seminar was run in conjunction with the Mellon Foundation funded Sawyer Seminar on “Capitalism in the 21st Century” co-organized by Professor Beverly J. Silver from the Department of Sociology and Professor Christopher Nealon from the Department of English, with the participation of graduate students from across the social sciences and humanities.